 Coaches love talking about explosion plays.
 You want to get a lot of them and give up very few.

-On Tuesday, we looked at offensive explosion plays -- plays of 20 or more yards -- which you can see here.
-Tomorrow, we'll look at explosion plays in terms of rushing offense and rushing defense.
-On Friday, we'll look at explosion plays in terms of passing numbers.
+We looked at offensive explosion plays -- plays of 20 or more yards -- on Tuesday and defenses that prevented explosion plays on Wednesday.
+Thursday we looked at explosion plays in terms of rushing offense and rushing defense.
+Today, we'll look at explosion plays in terms of passing numbers.

 So here's how the Pac-12 stacked up in 2010 (again, thanks to ESPN Stats & Information).
-The number to the left in national rank.
-The number to the right is the total number of explosion plays in 2010.
+The number to the left is national rank.
+The number to the right is the total number of explosion plays in the passing game in 2010.

 Some other thoughts.